Techtonica/curriculum/projects/submitting-work.md

 - If the feedback is confusing, ask for clarification or for your pair to read it and see if they understand
 - Keep the SEAM's fork up to date so you're not opening a huge PR or multiple PR's in one week
 - Volunteers may review the PR's and so they may not know as much context.
 Try to be understanding if they misinterpet what we're doing

+### FAQ

+#### I prefer to create a new repo per project
+- That's entirely up to you
+- For the purposes of submitting for review, the SEAM will only review PR's in their fork of your Assignments repo
+- Get your separate repo is in a state where you want to review
+- Copy the folder of your repo (using regular `cp`) to your assignments repo.
+For simplicity, naming the destination folder as the same of your repo might help keep things simple
+  - consider adding `-snapshot` to the end of the name to help remind you it's just a copy of another repo and won't stay in sync
+- Commit and push those changes to your assignments repo
+- Open a PR to the SEAM's fork as above